London at Christmas

 The King’s Speech

-Every year, British people sit down at 3 pm on Christmas Day to watch the Queen or King deliver her Christmas speech.
+Every year, British people sit down at 3 pm on Christmas Day to watch the Queen or King deliver their Christmas speech.
 The speech has been a royal tradition since King George V delivered the first Christmas message in 1932.
 Queen Elizabeth II delivered the first televised Christmas speech in 1957.
 That year, the speech was delivered from the Long Library in Sandringham House and the Queen spoke to her subjects about the importance of truth and honesty.
 The Queen’s speech in 2019 was delivered from the Green Drawing Room in Windsor Castle and Her Majesty mentioned the birth of her great-grandson Archie Mountbatten Windsor and how new generations hold such a pivotal role in issues pertaining to climate and protecting the environment.
-With 2022 being King Charles' first Christmas speech following the sad loss of Queen Elizabeth II, we wait with anticipation to hear this year’s edition.

 Hogmanay